danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Image Processing/Local invariant feature/Detector.md

 The idea is to find extrema (min, max) across x, y, $\sigma$. because these points correspond to regions of the image that have **high curvature or intensity variation in multiple directions** (detected by 2nd derivative).

 ![[Pasted image 20230331132735.png]]
+We can see from the different sizes of the circles, that the **detected blobs are associated to different scales.**
 # Difference of Gaussian (DoG)
 $DoG(x,y,\sigma)=L(x,y,k\sigma)-L(x, y, \sigma)$
 Where ==**k**== is a constant [[Hyperparameter]], which controls the scale of the filter.